theapache64/theapache64.github.io/src/content/blog/how-reverse-engineering-saved-me-4000-on-car-mods.md

 ## Hardware Performance: Budget vs. Original
 The cheap OBD2 reader saved costs, but it came with a slight delay sometimes.
 Opting for authentic hardware may provide better results.
 While the cheaper option worked fine for me, users who prioritize performance might benefit from investing in the original [Wrumer](https://us.wrumersound.com/) hardware for a smoother experience, although I haven’t tried it myself.

+## I know what you’re thinking now
+I know, I know — the time I spent probably cost more than what I saved.
+But hey, sometimes, the fun of figuring things out is priceless!
+IYKYK